Print a list of what needs to happen in the next few days to make arrangements for your loved one

 The death certificate is yet another shockwave — a paper confirmation that in fact your loved one has passed.
 No one can prepare you for opening this document and presenting it to all the places that will require a copy.
 Make sure you order several certified copies to be able to take care of you and your spouse’s affairs.

-For example, you will need to present the death certificate to any and all financial institutions in order to make changes to the accounts you shared.
+For example, you will need to present the death certificate to any and all financial institutions in order to make changes to the accounts you shared after the loss of your spouse.
 If your spouse was still employed, you may be required to present a copy in order to claim their remaining pay and benefits.
 Life insurance, mortgage company, and the attorney probating the Last Will and Testament are a few other groups that will require a copy as well.

 There are three ways you can obtain certified copies of a death certificate: